 So what are some of the art marketing techniques and art marketing strategies that you can use, if you are just starting a career as an artist or whether you are an experienced artist?

-2. Network with these people and ask them for referrals of other people that they believe would be interested in you art.
-Get as much contact information as you can such as name, phone number, email address, and snail mail address.
+2. Network with these people and ask them for referrals of other people that they believe would be interested in your art.
+Get as much contact information as you can such as name, phone number, email address, and snail-mail address.

 4. You also want to follow up with the referrals that your clients gave you.
 You do this the same way as you did previously with your clients.
 Contact them 3 separate ways with 3 different media.
 For example:

 - a.
 1st send them an introductory letter explaining who you are, and who referred you and include some samples of your work.
 The samples can be as simple as photos, brochures or even a catalog of your art.

 - Send and email- inviting them to your blog post, where they can learn more about you.

 - Send an invitation and then personally call them and invite them to your next art show.

 5. When marketing your art, it is important to continue to repeat the first four steps over and over again to grow your database of prospects and of clients.
 Once somebody gives you a referral, ad them to your spreadsheet or database and stay in contact with them.
 And remember to always ask for referrals when marketing art.